Trump family won’t be in the White House, but they’ll be just as influential outside

 As Lara has continued her rise through the more traditional parts of the party, Don Jr. and Jared Kushner have climbed the rungs of high finance, which is rarely a step or two outside of politics.

-Since 2021, Kushner has presided over Affinity Partners, a $3billion Miami-based private equity firm, whose investors include Taiwanese electronics billionaire Terry Gou and the sovereign wealth funds of Saudi Arabia, Qatar, and the United Arab Emirates.
+Since 2021, Kushner has presided over Affinity Partners, a $3bn Miami-based private equity firm whose investors include Taiwanese electronics billionaire Terry Gou and the sovereign wealth funds of Saudi Arabia, Qatar and the United Arab Emirates.

-The Senate Finance Committee raised alarms last month the firm had been paid at least $112million in fees but had not returned any profits.
+The Senate Finance Committee raised alarms last month the firm had been paid at least $112m in fees but had not returned any profits.

 “Affinity’s investors may not be motivated by commercial considerations but rather the opportunity to funnel foreign government money to members of President Trump’s family, namely Jared Kushner and Ivanka Trump,” Senator Ron Wyden of Oregon, a Democrat, wrote in a letter to the company in September.